Gothyoba/penguinia/README.md

 d - moves the player east

+q - checks for quests

 e - ends the game

+yes - starts a quest after the command q has been givne

+no - opposite of yes

+att - attacks enemy while in combat

+def - sets your hitpoints to hitpoints minus one in combat if you have a potion

 Each time you move the player the game will output two numbers representing the coordinates of the player.
 In the future this will be replaced by a description of where you are.